 - Second, we announced the general availability of CloudSnap, which delivers cloud-based data protection built right into our flagship FlashArray.
 CloudSnap makes it easy to copy snapshots directly to the cloud for both data protection and application migration.

 - Third, we announced our beta of StorReduce, a cloud-first, deduplication engine for modern backup.
-This software is designed to enable simple backup, rapid recovery, and cost-effective data retention in public cloud object storage.
+This software is designed to enable simple backup, rapid recovery, and cost-effective data retention in public object storage.
 When combined with a FlashBlade on-prem, the solution provides “Flash to Flash to Cloud” data protection enabling both rapid restore and low cost, long-term cloud retention.

-These new cloud data services are designed to enable customers to approach hybrid cloud with a new level of unified infrastructure, so now customers can:
+These new data services are designed to enable customers to approach hybrid cloud with a new level of unified infrastructure, so now customers can: